Answers to questions abut the Open Water course

 I cannot come for a complete weekend.
 Can I split my course days?

-- Not for a regular class.
+Not for a regular class.
 Everyone has to work together to accomplish all the skills for the class.
-The format proceeds through the skills so attendance is critical.
+The format proceeds through the skills in order so attendance is critical.
 Since each class proceeds at it's own pace you may not be able to make up parts you missed.